PainShield MD is an innovative treatment for pelvic and abdominal pain

 Click here for a video summary of the clinical data.

-Summary: PainShield, a portable, wearable ultrasound device was found to reduce pelvic, urological pain and related symptoms in 19 patients presenting with long−standing and refractory symptoms.
+Summary: This is the first report of the use of this novel device in men with pelvic and abdominal pain, and extends similar findings made in women.
+PainShield MD, a wearable ultrasound device was found to reduce pelvic, urological pain and related symptoms in 7/8 male patients presenting with long−standing and refractory symptoms.
+Click here for the full abstract.